MASFactory: A Graph-centric Framework for Orchestrating LLM-Based Multi-Agent Systems with Vibe Graphing: Evaluation and Analysis

 Furthermore, under the same \texttt{gpt-5.2} backend, Vibe Graphing reduces API costs by roughly an order of magnitude compared to Vibe Coding, as shown in Table~\ref{tab:vibe_cost}.
 Workflows generated via Vibe Coding frequently exhibit logical flaws in the constructed graphs, failing to return correct execution results.
 Consequently, we restrict our comparison with Vibe Coding to cost analysis and exclude it from the performance evaluation.

 To summarize, composed components enhance reusability, while Vibe Graphing significantly lowers development barriers by minimizing boilerplate and manual configuration.
-We provide a Vibe Graphing case study that walks through the workflow construction pipeline from intent to an executable workflow in Appendix~\ref{app:vg_case}.
+This reduction is particularly important for MAS research prototyping, where developers often need to compare multiple collaboration patterns and repeatedly modify role definitions, communication paths, and context configurations.
+By combining declarative specifications with reusable composed components, MASFactory shifts effort from writing orchestration code to designing and refining the collaboration logic itself.
+We provide a Vibe Graphing case study in Appendix~\ref{app:vg_case}, which walks through the workflow construction pipeline from natural-language intent to a structured workflow specification and executable workflow definitions.